pnovok/IPDRStreamingFlink/README.md

 ![img_2.png](img_2.png)

-I waited for the next checkpoint to occur and captured the checkpoint path from the Flink UI below.
-Then I cancelled the Flink job.
+Once the next checkpoint occured, the checkpoint path was captured from the Flink UI below.
+The Flink job was cancelled.

 ![img_3.png](img_3.png)

-With no Flink job running I ran the IPDR data generator 2 more times adding another 20 messages into the ipdr_input Kafka topic.
+With no Flink job running IPDR data generator ran 2 more times adding another 20 messages into the **ipdr_input** Kafka topic.

-After that I restart a Flink job from the last checkpoint as show in the command below.
+Then a Flink job was restarted from the last checkpoint as shown in the command below.

 ```
 flink run -d -p 1 -ys 1 -ytm 1500 -ynm StreamingJob -s hdfs:/user/flink/checkpoints/51323f74caa3b2cddf432156188dcb27/chk-4  target/IPDRStreamingFlink.jar config/job.properties
 ```

-Once the Flink job restarted, I observed 20 messages processed which came through when Flink application was down.
+Once the Flink job restarted, it was observed in UI that 20 messages were processed.
+Those messages came through when Flink application was down.

 ![img_4.png](img_4.png)

-I ran IPDR data generator one more time and added 10 more messages in the ipdr_input Kafka topic.
+IPDR data generator ran one more time and added 10 more messages in the **ipdr_input** Kafka topic.
 This was also reflected in the Flink UI.

 ![img_5.png](img_5.png)

-Once the Tumbling Window expired I've got 60 IPDR messages processed and aggregation results written into  ipdr_output topic.
+Once the Tumbling Window expired a total of 60 IPDR messages were processed and aggregation results written into  **ipdr_output** topic.

 ![img_6.png](img_6.png)